Good Mental Heath

 If you’re reading this because you’re worried about someone you care about, approach the subject sensitively.
 You could say you’re worried about them, ask how they feel and what would help.
-If you feel you can’t approach the subject with them, you could speak with your doctor about how to take the conversation forward.
+If you feel you can’t approach the subject with them, you could speak with your doctor about how best to help, but where you can try to involve the person you’re worried about.
 If you have immediate concerns, call 999.

 Men / partners can also experience poor mental health when their partner is pregnant.
 Click here for more information.